sungnga/react-colors-app/README.md

   - Create changeLevel function to update state with the newLevel received from Navbar component(child).
 Pass this as props down to Navbar component
   - Render the Navbar component.
 Props passed to Navbar component: level, changeLevel
   - `<Navbar level={level} changeLevel={this.changeLevel} />`
-- Create the ColorBox component
+- Create the ColorBox.js component
   - Being rendered in Palette.js
   - Props received: `this.props.background` & `this.props.name`
   - Render the background color and name of color